Alpha-1 blocker: Hypertension

 Alpha-1 blocker lowers the blood pressure by blocking alpha-1 receptors so norepinephrine cannot bind the receptor, causing the blood vessels to dilate.
 Without the resistance in the blood vessels the blood runs more freely.
 Alpha-1 blockers have a good effect on lipoproteins in plasma, insulin resistance and it causes the glucose levels in blood to lower.

 Structure activity relationship (SAR)

-By changing the furan ring in prazosin to tetrahydrofuran ring (as in alfuzosin) the half-life is greatly increased, allowing once-a-day dosing.
+By changing the furan ring, as in prazosin, to a tetrahydrofuran ring, as in alfuzosin, the half-life can be greatly increased, allowing for much sparser dosing (1 dose/day).
 Silodosin is the most selective for alpha-1a receptors.
-The affinity and selectivity for alpha-1 receptors seems to be determined by structure between the quinazoline and the furan ring.
-Piperazine is present in prazosin, terazosin and doxazosin which seems to contribute to the non-selective inhibition of alpha-1 receptors.
+The affinity and selectivity for alpha-1 receptors seems to be determined by the structure between the quinazoline and furan rings.
+Piperazine is present in prazosin, terazosin and doxazosin, which seems to contribute to the non-selective inhibition of alpha-1 receptors.

-Doxazosin 2,4-diamino-6,7-dimethoxyquinazoline variations for in vitro and in vivo performance.
-A key factor in these structures were the derivations from 2,4-diamino-6,7-dimethoxyquinazoline nucleus that was replaced for norepinephrine.
-And N-1 which protonated quinazoline was also a key factor.
+Doxazosin and 2,4-diamino-6,7-dimethoxyquinazoline are two similarly structured alpha-1 blockers, with their structural variations accounting for differences in vitro and in vivo performance.
+Such differences include the derivation from 2,4-diamino-6,7-dimethoxyquinazoline nucleus that was replaced for norepinephrine, and protonation at the N-1 position of the quinazoline ring, which enhances electrostatic interactions with negatively charged residues in the receptor's binding pocket and influences the molecule's solubility and membrane permeability, affecting its pharmacokinetic profile.

 Tamsulosin is most potent alpha 1 blocker and has the most selectivity for alpha 1a receptors.
 It has no beta-blocking activity.